postsharp/Metalama.Documentation/content/conceptual/using/configuring.md

 2. Override the appropriate method: <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*>, <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*>, or <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*>.

-3. Call one of the following methods:
+3. Call the following methods:

-   * To select the current project, namespace, or type itself, simply use the <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> property.
+   * To select all types in the project or the namespace, use the <xref:Metalama.Framework.Validation.IValidatorReceiver`1.SelectTypes*?text=amender.SelectTypes> method.
-   * To select child members (methods, fields, types, sub-namespaces, etc.), call the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*>, <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> or <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Where*> method and provide a lambda expression that selects the relevant type members.
+   * To select type members (methods, fields, nested types, etc.), call the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> method and provide a lambda expression that selects the relevant type members, e.g. `SelectMany( t => t.Methods )` to select all methods.
+   * To filter types or members, use the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Where*> method.

 4. The next step depends on the kind of configuration API exposed by the aspect library: